lemmit/RealOOP/README.md

 ## What you can find inside?
 The examples shows how to define and create object, inherit and override objects, compose object dynamically using mixins and change it runtime.

+## TODO
+Add some message correlation system [Ask<->Answer]
+Add async messaging [every object should run on another thread (Tasks are ok too)]

+Probably those TODOs gonna stay there for a while...